 Hide Their Favourite Treats Around The House/Room

 Whether they have free roam of the place or a restricted area, you should also think about laying treats for your dog to find.
-Obviously, be careful not to hide them anywhere you don’t want their paws, claws and teeth ripping or damaging as they try to rummage for the goodies.
-This, like the above tip, will help keep them so preoccupied with their mission to follow their nose that they’ll barely notice you are gone.
+Be careful not to hide them anywhere you don’t want their paws, claws and teeth ripping or damaging as they try to rummage for the goodies.
+Like the above tip, this will help keep them so preoccupied with their mission to follow their nose that they’ll barely notice you are gone.

 Leave Them Their Favourite Toy

 Does your cockapoo have a favourite toy?
-You know, a special one that they snuggle up to or like to fight with and tussle?
-Make sure you leave that out where they can get to as the familiarity of the toy will help them deal better with the unfamiliarity of you not being there in the house.
+You know, a special one they snuggle up to or like to fight with and tussle?
+Make sure you leave that out where they can get to, as the familiarity of the toy will help them deal better with the unfamiliarity of you not being there in the house.
 The kong below is one of my dog’s favourite toys.
 We fill it full of treats before she goes out, and she loves to spend time hitting this.

 Make Sure They Have Access to Fresh Water

-This is more about their physical health and wellbeing than your dog’s mental health, but you should always make sure they have access to fresh and clean water.
-Even if it’s not a particularly hot day, it is important for your dog to have the opportunity to keep him or herself hydrated.
+This is more about their physical well-being than your dog’s mental health, but you should always ensure they have access to fresh and clean water.
+Even if it’s not a particularly hot day, your dog needs to have the opportunity to keep him or herself hydrated.
 You wouldn’t want to be left alone for the day without access to any drinks, would you?